 Date: June 12, 2018

-The Northern Ontario Service Deliverers Association (NOSDA), the Cochrane DSSAB and the Housing Services Corporation (HSC) are hosting a special one-day forum with a cross-section of stakeholders, decision makers and community partners to rethink how we can do housing to support better outcomes for Northern Ontario.
-This event will focus on profiling approaches and discussions on financing, asset development and community supports.
+The Northern Ontario Service Deliverers Association (NOSDA), the Cochrane DSSAB and the Housing Services Corporation (HSC) hosted a special one-day forum with a cross-section of stakeholders, decision makers and community partners to rethink how we can do housing to support better outcomes for Northern Ontario.
+This event focused on profiling approaches and discussions on financing, asset development and community supports.

 9:00 a.m.- 9:30 a.m. // Registration, warm breakfast and networking //